-Certain cultural objects more than 50 years of age and valued above specified financial thresholds will require an individual licence for export out of the United Kingdom whether on a permanent or temporary basis.
+Certain cultural goods more than 50 years of age (with exceptions for certain collections or for certain objects of particular interest) and valued above specified financial thresholds will require an individual licence for export out of the United Kingdom whether on a permanent or temporary basis.

-The export licensing controls for objects of cultural interest are designed to balance the need to keep nationally important objects in this country, the rights of owners and the encouragement of a thriving art trade.
+The export licensing controls for objects of cultural interest are designed to strike a balance between the protection of national treasures and their retention in this country; the rights of owners; and the preservation of the position and reputation of the UK as an international art market.

 For further details about which objects require an individual licence please refer to the guidance below.

-Please note: The publication UK Export Licensing for Cultural Goods: Procedures and guidance for exporters of works of art and other cultural goods has been amended to reflect a change in policy for private "Ridley" purchasers.
+UK Export Licensing for Cultural Goods: Procedures and guidance for exporters of works of art and other cultural goods

-This booklet provides guidance on the procedures involved in applying for an export licence for cultural goods.
-Part 1 sets out the export controls that apply to cultural goods, and when an individual export licence is required.
-Part 2 details how decisions are reached on licence applications for objects of national importance.
+This provides guidance on the procedures involved in applying for an export licence for cultural goods.
+Part I sets out the controls which apply to cultural goods, when an individual export licence is required and how you should apply for one.
+Part II details how decisions are reached on licence applications for objects of national importance.

 Guidance on the Provision of Provenance

-This guidance indicates what provenance is required to support an export licence application.
+This guidance indicates what import proof/provenance details are required to support an export licence application.

 Guidance to Exporters of Archaeological Objects